 (d) increased sweating.

-Answer is (b) increase in height.
+The answer is (b) increase in height.

 Most conspicuous change during puberty is the sudden increase in height.
 At this time the long bones, that is, the bones of the arms and the legs elongate and make a person tall.